profryancoooper/data-driven-decisions/syllabus.md

 covered include probability modeling, Monte Carlo simulation, statistical analysis, and the creation of technical reports and presentations.

+## Course Goal:

+Appreciate the intersection of quantitative engineering and social design.
+As engineers, we are humans designing for other humans.
+The questions we ignore are often more detrimental than the questions we ask.
+Our goal is to discuss how engineering design affects people, communities, and history.

-## Course Objectives:
+## Course Outcomes:

 By the end of this course, students will be able to:

-1. **Create Visualizations of Data:**
-    - Generate effective and informative visual representations of engineering data using appropriate tools (e.g., Excel, Python, or MATLAB)
-    - Select the suitable visualizations e.g. plots, bar charts, scatter plots, histograms, contour for different data sets and communication purposes

-2. **Explain the Importance of Graphs and Visualizations in a Technical Document:**
-    - Explain the significance of graphs and visualizations to describe technical information
-    - Use graphics to enhance the clarity and impact of technical documents

-3. **Edit and Improve Work to Maintain Active Voice and Concise Writing:**
+1. **Criticize and edit generative AI outcomes**
     - Identify and revise passive voice constructions in technical writing
     - Improve technical documents for conciseness by eliminating unnecessary words and redundancies
     - Proof read work to identify and improve technical communications
-    - Peer review and provide constructive feedback

-2. **Analyze Technical Audiences for Engineering Communication:**
+    - Quantify generalizations made by generative AI claims
+    - Quantify changes in a doument to attribute authorship and intellectual property
+2. **Discuss Uncertainty in Design:**
+    - Perform statistical analysis of simulation data to extract meaningful insights
+    - Present statistical findings clearly and concisely
+    - Distinguish between qualitative (social) and quantitative (engineering) uncertainty in technical documents
+    - Illustrate the importance of social uncertainty in engineering design
+3. **Monte Carlo Simulation:**
+    - Create Monte Carlo simulations using software tools (e.g., Python, R) to analyze complex systems and scenarios
-    - Identify and analyze the needs and expectations of different technical audiences
+    - Interpret and communicate the results of Monte Carlo simulations
-    - Edit technical writing to communicate with technical audiences

-4. **Probability Modeling:**
     - Explain the principles and applications of Monte Carlo simulation in data-driven decision-making
     - Develop probabilistic models for real-world scenarios
-    - Apply probability concepts to quantify uncertainty

-5. **Monte Carlo Simulation:**
-    - Create Monte Carlo simulations using software tools (e.g., Python, R) to analyze complex systems and scenarios
+4. **Create Visualizations of Data:**
+    - Generate effective and informative visual representations of engineering data using appropriate tools (e.g., Excel, Python, or MATLAB)
+    - Select suitable visualizations  for different data sets and e.g. plots, bar charts, scatter plots, histograms, contour plots, communication purposes
+5. **Research Engineering Designs and Processes**
+    - Find, review, and cite reliable sources of information (textbooks, articles, journals, news sources)
+    - Contextualize technical and social information to validate a design or process
+    - Compose a unique case study in engineering decisions using data from models and sources
+6. **Compose Writing According to Audiences:**
-    - Interpret and communicate the results of Monte Carlo simulations
+    - Identify and analyze the needs and expectations of different audiences
-6. **Statistical Analysis:**
-    - Perform statistical analysis of simulation data to extract meaningful insights
-    - Present statistical findings clearly and concisely
+    - Edit technical writing to communicate with audiences

 ## Course Information
 __Course Title:__ ME3256 - Data Driven Decisions: Monte Carlo Analysis for Technical Communications